networks

 Though I have long been working by myself in a home office, I have not been working in isolation.

-Here are a few of the most continuous megalithic influences in my life as a self-employed indexer, aside from clients.
+Here are some of the most continuous megalithic influences in my life as a self-employed indexer, aside from clients.

 Macrex